Following are basic definitions of terms you should know to understand the concepts of affiliate marketing.

 Commission: A payment made to the affiliate whose promotional effort results in revenue for a business.

-Convert/conversion: A lead converts to a referral when money changes hands from the lead to the business.
+Convert/conversion: A lead converts to a sale when money changes hands from the lead to the business.

 Downline: The people who enter a promotion after you, either directly (through your own effort) or indirectly (through another affiliate's effort).

-Lead: A potential customer who has been influenced by the affiliate to consider a business's products and services.
+Lead: A potential buyer who has been influenced by the affiliate to consider a business's products and services.

 Market: Buy and sell.